ClinSeq/autoseq-snakemake/README.md

 <h2>Usage</h2>
 <b>Command-line interface</b>

 <p>When running from command line or a terminal, the pipeline can be invoked as follows</p>
 <pre><code>snakemake --profile_name slurm
 </code></pre>

+<b>Andromeda Graphical User interface</b>

+<i> Note: Requires separate installation of the Andromeda App (api and front-end), configuration of database settings and deployment of the app to authorised local or cloud location.
+See more on that <a href="https://github.com/ClinSeq/andromeda.git" rel="nofollow">here</a>. </i>

+Andromeda is a light-weight app under development at Johan Lindberg's lab at Karolinska Institutet.
+This app is based on reactJS web-framework that integrates the autoseq-snakemake back-end with supporting databases and a dynamic front-end.
+Andromeda also shakes hand with other in-house apps like the Curator (for genomic manual curation) and Genomic Leaderboard (for sample logistics and provenance).

+<p>When running from Andromeda, the pipeline can be invoked after logging into the app using 2-FA</p>
+<pre>Watch <a href="https://github.com/ClinSeq/andromeda.git" rel="nofollow">Andromeda UI Demo</a> video.</pre>

 <h2>Settings</h2>